Waterhouse Island (Tasmania): History and use

+Northeastern Tasmanian was spoken on Waterhouse Island by Tasmanian Aborigines but became extinct during the 19th century.

 Sealing is known to have taken place here from at least 1802.

 For the past 150 years the island has mostly been farmed, with sheep grazing the most prominent pursuit.
 The island has a house and a cottage, a four stand wool shed and implement shed, and a machine shed.
 The two dwellings are located in the lee of the prevailing westerly winds, on the eastern side, above sandy beaches.
 The island has a working wharf and two airstrips, one east–west and the other intersecting it.
 Freight boats, including Bass Strait trading vessels, also can beach on protected East and southeast sand beaches.
 Until the 1970s, grazing activity led to some degradation of vegetation.
 The present owners, who have had it since that time, have fenced off vulnerable areas and have undertaken an extensive revegetation program.
 The grazing land vegetation primarily consists of introduced pasture grasses.
 Livestock grazing had previously caused erosion which had affected the shearwater colonies.
 These are now stabilised and the fairy penguin and the shearwater rookeries are thriving.